This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Some people may turn to granola bars for “healthier” breakfast or snacks.
 The truth is, many store bought granola bars are really just candy bars parading around as something they’re not.
 Today I want to show you how to make low carb keto granola bars at home.
 Using nuts, seeds, and a few keto pantry basics, you can make sweet, grain-free, sugar free granola bars in just 30 minutes!

 But how do you make keto granola bars, when the primary ingredient in granola bars is oats?!
 It sounds like a challenge, but is quite simple.
-We do the same as we do for keto granola cereal – use nuts and seeds instead!
+We do the same as we do for keto granola cereal or keto oatmeal– use nuts and seeds instead!
+(If you’re looking for a more traditional crunchy cereal, try my keto cereal recipe instead.)

 I originally made these low carb keto breakfast bars as a Kind bar copycat recipe, but the binder I used is no longer available, and I actually prefer this new chewy, crunchy version anyway.